-NOTE: For detailed AVS procedures please refer to your agency's AVS procedures documentation.
+NOTE: Please refer to your agency's AVS procedures documentation.

 Financial staff must contact the applicant or recipient and give them the opportunity to provide the needed information to resolve a discrepancy and determine ongoing eligibility when AVS returns information that indicates:

-- Inconsistent withdrawals during the look back period; or
+- Inconsistent withdrawals during the look back period (for LTSS programs with a transfer look back period); or

 - Bank accounts that are over the resource standard; or

-- Accounts not listed on the application, or disclosed during the interview; or
+- Accounts not listed on the application, or disclosed during the interview (if an adverse action may be necessary); or

 - Any other questionable information.